U.S. life insurers impose waiting periods to skirt coronavirus risk

 Jonathan Fritz, 34, of Roswell, Georgia, said he was scheduled to have a medical exam on Monday for a $1.9 million policy from insurer USAA, which he sought after his second child was born.

-On Sunday, APPS, a company that conducts the exams, delayed Fritz' appointment for 14 days after asking if he had a cough.
+On Sunday, APPS, a company that conducts the exams, delayed his appointment for 14 days after asking if he had a cough.
 Fritz did.

 "USAA has taken steps to reduce the risk of infection for our members, employees and partners" as the virus begins to have a greater impact, a spokesman said.